The Worship Sessions

 The Worship Sessions is an album by Contemporary Christian music band MercyMe.
 It was released on August 30, 2011 exclusively through Family Christian Stores.
 The album consists of covers of popular worship songs and hymns, as well as two original songs by the band itself.
+This was the last MercyMe album to feature co-founding member and keyboardist Jim Bryson prior to their next studio album The Hurt & the Healer.